repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

 Login to Server (``login``)
 ---------------------------

-This command will log in to Kaprien Server and give you a token to run other commands such as Ceremony, Token Generation, etc.
+This command will log in to TUF Repository Service and give you a token to run other commands such as Ceremony, Token Generation, etc.

 .. code:: shell

-    ❯ kaprien admin login
+    ❯ trs-cli admin login
     ╔══════════════════════════════════════════════════════════════════════════════════════╗
-    ║                                     Login to Kaprien Serve                           ║
+    ║                                     Login to TUF Repository Service Serve            ║ ╚══════════════════════════════════════════════════════════════════════════════════════╝
-    ╚══════════════════════════════════════════════════════════════════════════════════════╝

     ┌──────────────────────────────────────────────────────────────────────────────────────┐
-    │         The server and token will generate a token and it will be                    │ │         stored in /Users/kairoaraujo/.kaprien.ini                                    │
+    │         The server and token will generate a token and it will be                    │ │         stored in /Users/kairoaraujo/.tuf_repository_service.ini                                    │
     └──────────────────────────────────────────────────────────────────────────────────────┘

     Server Address: http://192.168.1.199
     Username (admin): admin
     Password:
     Expire (in hours): 2
-    Token stored in /Users/kairoaraujo/.kaprien.ini
+    Token stored in /Users/kairoaraujo/.tuf_repository_service.ini

     Login successfuly.